yangjunyan/DevOps/DevOps.md

+* Recommendations for Checking In Code
+The following procedure shows the recommended steps to check code into source control.
+To check in code to source control
+1. Verify that the CI build is working and passing all the unit tests.
+If it is not, notify the development lead.
+Do not check in code until the issue is resolved.
+2. Test all code modifications in a local development environment.
+Make sure that the unit tests are passing.
+3. Get the latest code from source control.
+Resolve any merge conflicts.
+4. Verify that the unit tests are still passing in the local development environment.
+5. Check in the modified files.
+There should be no merge conflicts because you synchronized them in step 3.
+6. Review the code for missing comments while the CI build is running.
+After the CI build completes and passes all the unit tests, you can move on to next task.
+If the CI build fails, fix the issue because you are now blocking other developers from integrating their code.

 * [Monitoring in the DevOps Pipeline](https://insights.sei.cmu.edu/devops/2015/12/monitoring-in-the-devops-pipeline.html)

 * [SecDevOps: Embracing the Speed of DevOps and Continuous Delivery in a Secure Environment](https://securityintelligence.com/secdevops-embracing-the-speed-of-devops-and-continuous-delivery-in-a-secure-environment/)